Quick start guide

 Required settings

-Begin by adding the following setting to your Django settings file:
+Also, make sure you’ve added "django_registration" to your INSTALLED_APPS list.
+Then add the following new setting to your Django settings file:

 For example, you might have something like the following in your Django settings: